 Testing and System Verification

 Testing the server requires a browser window and the correct startup flags.
-You start Chrome with the --remote-debugging-port=9222 argument.
-Once the browser is open, you start the MCP server.
-You can verify the link by asking the AI to list the open tabs.
-If the AI shows the titles of your current tabs, the link is active.
+Start Chrome with --remote-debugging-port=9222, then verify the connection by asking the AI to list the open tabs.

 Comparative Strengths and Weaknesses